cortexproject/cortex/docs/arguments.md

 - `-ingester.max-stale-chunk-idle`

   If a series receives a [staleness marker](https://www.robustperception.io/staleness-and-promql), then we wait for this duration to get another sample before we close and flush this series, removing it from memory.
-You want it to be atleast 2x the scrape interval as you don't want a single failed scrape to cause a chunk flush.
+You want it to be at least 2x the scrape interval as you don't want a single failed scrape to cause a chunk flush.

 - `-ingester.chunk-age-jitter`